Approximate counting and NP search problems: Fixing lemma

 \begin{definition} (\cite[Definition 5.7]{RRR}) Fix parameters $0<p,q<1$.
 Let $\mathcal{R}_{p,q}$ be the distribution of random restrictions chosen as follows. \begin{enumerate} \item[R1.]
 For each pair $i<a$ and $x<b$, with probability $(1-p)$ include $(i,x)$ in a set $Z$.
 For each $i<a$, choose $f_i$ uniformly at random from the partial injections from the domain $\{ x<b : (i,x) \in Z \}$ into $b$. \item[R2.]
 Set colours on the path beginning at $(0,0)$ so that $G_i(x,y)=0$ for all~$y$ for all nodes~$(i,x)$ on that path. \item[R3.]
 For every other path $\pi$, with probability $(1-q)$ \emph{colour} $\pi$ randomly with one colour.
 That is, choose uniformly at random a colour $y$ and, for every node $(i,x)$ on $\pi$, set $G_i(x,y)=1$ and then set $G_i(x,y')=0$ for all $y'\neq y$. \item[R4.]
 Finally consider each node $(a-1, x)$ on the bottom level.
 It is on some path $\pi$.
 If~$\pi$ was coloured at step R3, then set $u(x)=y$ where $y$ is the unique colour assigned to $\pi$ (that is, $G_{a-1}(x,y)=1$).
 Otherwise leave~$u(x)$ undefined. \end{enumerate} We will also use $\mathcal{R}_{p,q}$ to denote the support of this distribution. \end{definition}

 We take the definitions of \emph{legal restrictions} and \emph{good restrictions} from~\cite[Definition 5.4 and Lemma 5.8]{RRR}. \emph{Legal} restrictions are those that meet a minimal standard of ``niceness" -- on every path either no colour variables are set, or they are all set in one of a few particular ways which do not immediately witness CPLS.
-We do not limit the size of such restrictions and there is no probability measure on them.
+Among restrictions $\rho \in \R_{p,q}$, the only ones that are not legal are those that contain a path connecting $(0,0)$ with some node of the form $(a-1, x)$.
 Our lower bound in the next section will make use of a game played between a Prover, who is trying to witness CPLS by making oracle queries, and an Adversary who is trying to answer queries in a way that does not witness CPLS.
 It will turn out that the Adversary can restrict herself to answers that come from legal restrictions.
 In effect, we do not have to worry about the evaluation of formulas under restrictions which are not legal.

 A \emph{good} restriction is a legal one which is of typical size, measured in various ways -- in particular no path is very long, and there is a reasonable fraction of variables unset at every level.
 A \emph{bad} restriction is one which is not good.